browserengineering/book/book/accessibility.md

 needs to zoom in and out.
 CSS property values, like `width` and `height`, are also specified in CSS pixels, not device pixels, so they need to be scaled.
-The easiest way to do that is by passing the `zoom` value to `style_length`, which we already use for reading CSS lengths:
+The easiest way to do that is by passing the `zoom` value to `style_length`, which we already use for reading CSS lengths.
+Note that `default_value` is *not* multiplied by zoom, because it is assumed to already be zoomed by the caller.

 ``` {.python}
 def style_length(node, style_name, default_value, zoom):